-- a) Explain whether your business has been subjected to any direct or indirect price guidance or controls by the GOC during the investigation period, with respect to domestic iron and steel prices. - b) Explain whether your business has been subjected to any direct or indirect price guidance or controls by the GOC during the investigation period, with respect to raw material inputs (i.e. iron and steel, etc.). - Explain whether your business has encountered any price guidance or controls established by regional, provincial or special economic zone officials and/or organisations.
+The Respondent has not been subject to any direct or indirect price guidance or controls by the GOC during the investigation period, with respect to domestic iron and steel products.

+b) Explain whether your business has been subjected to any direct or indirect price guidance or controls by the GOC during the investigation period, with respect to raw material inputs (i.e. iron and steel, etc.).

+The Respondent has not been subject to any direct or indirect price guidance or controls by the GOC during the investigation period, with respect to raw material inputs.

+c) Explain whether your business has encountered any price guidance or controls established by regional, provincial or special economic zone officials and/or organisations.

+The Respondent has not encountered any price guidance or controls established by regional, provincial or special economic zone officials and/or organisations.

+d) Describe in detail how the selling price of the goods is determined.
+In particular, provide details of any restrictions, limitations, or other considerations imposed on your business.

+As previously explained, domestic prices are negotiated directly with relevant customers taking into the type and grade of products required and the prevailing market conditions.

-- d) Describe in detail how the selling price of the goods is determined.
-In particular, provide details of any restrictions, limitations, or other considerations imposed on your business. - e) Which organisation/business entity do you consider as the price leader of the goods? - f) Does your business have a pricing committee in respect of the goods?
-If so provide the names and positions of all members of the Committee. - g) How often does the pricing committee meet to discuss selling prices of the goods?
-Provide the minutes or any other relevant documents of all meetings of the pricing committee during the investigation period. - h) Identify the person who authorises the sales terms, prices and other contract provisions for the sale of the goods by your business. - If you have production facilities of the goods in more than one region and/or province, are the laws and regulations in each region the same with respect to pricing of the goods?
+e) Which organisation/business entity do you consider as the price leader of the goods?

+The Respondent is not aware of any such price leader of the goods.

+f) Does your business have a pricing committee in respect of the goods?
+If so provide the names and positions of all members of the Committee.

+The Respondent does not have a pricing committee in respect of the goods.

+g) How often does the pricing committee meet to discuss selling prices of the goods?
+Provide the minutes or any other relevant documents of all meetings of the pricing committee during the investigation period.

+h) Identify the person who authorises the sales terms, prices and other contract provisions for the sale of the goods by your business.

+As previously explained, the relevant sales managers negotiate directly with their customer base on matters of price and other key contract terms and conditions.

+If you have production facilities of the goods in more than one region and/or province, are the laws and regulations in each region the same with respect to pricing of the goods?
 If not, provide details on the differences.